 For those of you that think this is a malicious slur on what they claim is 'the nation's best loved and most respected animal welfare charity' - BELIEVE IT.
 We use the word SLAUGHTER because The RSPCA inspectors used a captive bolt gun which is a weapon used in slaughterhouses to stun animals prior to bleeding!!
 This story originally surfaced thanks to Many Tears - appropriately.
 There have been many tears shed by animal lovers since the discovery of this atrocity.
 We believe that they thought nobody would ever know about this!

 It's worrying knowing what will happen to your pets when you die, but a family in Pontardawe South Wales found just the help they needed when in June 2009 this year, a relative died leaving 10 Pet German Shepherds in a house all alone.

 So just to reassure you pet owners, let us go through this in stages now and show you how the RSPCA helped the family in Pontardawe.

 'The owner’s next-of-kin later contacted The RSPCA again and said they had been turned down by other charities, including the Dogs Trust (FALSE), who were unwilling to take on the animals and they signed over the dogs, fully aware of what would happen.'

 We wonder if the RSPCA told them they would stun them with a captive bolt gun or did they say that they would be humanely destroyed?
 Never mind who will ever know!

-OK so The RSPCA inspectors arrive at dead relatives house with grasper and captive bolt gun.
-Remember now that these poor dogs had been left in the house alone after owner had died and they were probably hungry and frightened.
+OK so The RSPCA inspectors arrive at the dead relatives house with a grasper and captive bolt gun.
+Remember now that these poor dogs had been left in the house alone after the owner had died and they were probably hungry and frightened.
 Never mind who will ever know!